Implementation guide

 3.1 Information and records must be routinely created and managed as part of the normal business practice

-Policies, business rules and procedures must tell an organisation’s staff the requirements and responsibilities for creating, capturing and managing information and records.
+Policies, business rules and procedures must inform staff in your organisation their responsibilities for creating, capturing and managing information and records.

-An organisation must regularly assess or audit its practices to demonstrate that its business rules, procedures and systems are operating routinely.
+Your organisation must regularly monitor and assess or audit its information and records management practices to demonstrate that these business rules, procedures and systems are operating routinely.

-An organisation must identify, resolve and document any exceptions that affect the creation, integrity, accessibility and usability of its information and records.
+You must identify, resolve and document any exceptions affecting the creation, integrity, accessibility and usability of your organisation’s information and records.

-An organisation’s staff and contractors must conform to policies, business rules and procedures, to ensure information and records are routinely created and managed.
+Your organisation’s staff and contractors must conform to these policies, business rules and procedures, to ensure information and records are routinely created and managed.

 Key guidance